Watch past educational presentations and see live events in real time

 When the above measures fail to relieve symptoms, surgery may be needed to open the carpal tunnel and relieve the pressure on the median nerve.
 This is known as a carpal tunnel release.
 In severe cases, physicians may consider surgery early on before trying other methods.
 The surgery may be an open surgical procedure or an endoscopic procedure and often can be done on an outpatient basis.

-Updated September 2013.
-Written by Joseph J. Biundo, MD and Perry J. Rush, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated March 2017 by Luke Barre, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.